 With our popular conference Food.
 The forgotten Medicine, the College has embarked on a major new piece of work.
-A second conference is planned for September 2017, and you can register your interest here.
-See posters and abstracts from the conference.
+A second conference took place in September 2017, with another in the pipeline for 2019.
+See posters and abstracts from the first conference.
 You can also read what delegates said about our 2016 event here.

 Ambassador to the food industry

 We are also delighted that Simon Tuckey, a food industry insider, has joined us as our Ambassador to the food industry.

 There is still disagreement about what an optimum diet should contain – and our conference itself reflected some of that uncertainty.
 However, there are also areas where there is wide agreement about food and healthcare – we have drawn up a consensus statement to reflect that common ground.